 Every nurse has been put in a compromising or unsafe position due to unsafe staffing, and in order to effect change, legislators and the public need to hear your story!

 Please take a moment to share your story.
 If you don’t feel comfortable sharing your contact information, that’s okay – your story is still important to helping transform nurse staffing so that nothing is standing in the way of your ability to provide the quality care that Ohio’s citizens deserve!

-ONA has been advocating for staffing improvements since the early 2000’s, ultimately passing the first version of legislation in 2008.
+ONA has been advocating for staffing improvements for decades, ultimately passing the first version of legislation in 2008, which legally requires hospitals to form nurse staffing committees that are tasked with creating a facility-wide plan.
 You can read more about the history of ONA and staffing in the infographic below.

 Since that time, the health care landscape has changed dramatically, including an aging patient population and more patients entering the system.
 In 2015, Ohio nurses conveyed their ongoing concern through a statewide survey on staffing, and ONA members set staffing as a priority at the 2015 convention.

 In 2017, ONA helped pass budget language that requires hospitals to submit their nurse staffing plans to the Ohio Department of Health to increase transparency to the public.